-This suggests to us the following scenario: For reasons still poorly understood (but see

-Tomasello, 1999, 2008), humans diverged from other primates, becoming considerably more cooperative.
+The story, and it is just that, would go something like this: For reasons still poorly understood (but see Tomasello, 1999, 2008), humans diverged from other primates, becoming considerably more cooperative.
 This created a selective pressure on the emergence of a system to facilitate cooperation.
 Language is this system.
 As we have argued, language vastly simplifies teaching.
 By abstracting from task-irrelevant details (collapsing and discretizing the hypothesis space), language allows speakers and listeners to converge on task-relevant dimensions.
-Language promotes conceptual alignment by providing members of a community with a largely overlapping inventory of words which promote the learning of common categories.
+Language promotes conceptual alignment by providing members of a community with a largely overlapping inventory of words promoting the learning of common categories.
 Via accumulation and transmission of knowledge across generations (facilitated by the linguistic encoding of continuous knowledge into a higher-fidelity categorical form), language promotes emergence of cultural institutions that depend on cooperation on ever larger scales (from tribe to villages and beyond).

 There is an interesting corollary to this scenario.
-Although the evolutionary histories of other animals have evidently not led to the emergence of language, the control-system aspects of language may be general enough to be used by other animals.
-There have been a number of attempts to teach aspects of language to bonobos (Savage-Rumbaugh, Shanker, & Taylor, 2001), a gray parrot (Pepperberg, 2013), and dogs, (Griebel & Oller, 2012; Kaminski, Call, & Fischer, 2004; Pilley & Reid, 2011).
+Although the evolutionary histories of other animals have evidently not led to the emergence of language, the control system aspects of language may be general enough to be used by other animals.
+There have been a number of attempts to teach aspects of language to bonobos (Savage-Rumbaugh, Shanker, & Taylor, 2001), a gray parrot (Pepperberg, 2013), and dogs (Griebel & Oller, 2012; Kaminski, Call, & Fischer, 2004; Pilley & Reid, 2011).
 It is often pointed out that these attempts were failures because they did not succeed in teaching other animals full-blown language.
 But what is much more interesting is that providing these animals with symbol-referent pairings absent from their usual environments appeared to augment their cognitive abilities in some of the same ways that language appears to augment the cognition of humans (e.g., Pepperberg & Carey, 2012; Thompson, Oden, & Boysen, 1997).

-The finding that even distantly-related animals like gray parrots benefit from symbolic training suggests that many animals may have the cognitive capacities for learning (albeit simple) linguistic systems with much unknown about the possible cognitive effects of such learning.
+The finding that even gray parrots, animals rather distantly related to humans, can benefit from symbolic training suggests that many animals may have the cognitive capacities for learning aspects of natural languages (albeit simple ones).
+Still very little is known about the cognitive consequences of such learning.
 The absence of even simple languages among non-human animals may thus be more revealing about the particular circumstances in which language is adaptive (we put our bets on social factors such as cooperation) rather than special cognitive capacities unique to humans.
-Instead, the unique cognitive capacities of humans may emerge to a significant extent due to language as well as the cultural and educational institutions language makes possible.
+Instead, the unique cognitive capacities of humans may emerge to a significant extent due to language and the cultural and educational institutions that language makes possible.